How the 707-320B fits into the 707 story

 Why it branches from the family

-The 707-320B is treated as the representative branch because it captures the mature turbofan branch most closely associated with the family’s global peak.
+The 707-320B stands out within the Boeing 707 family because it captures the mature turbofan branch most closely associated with the family’s global peak.

 Fact rows